ncuskey/FWG5/fantasy-world-generator/README.md

 - **Zoom and Pan**: Interactive navigation with D3.js zoom functionality
 - **Customizable Parameters**: Adjust various generation settings in real-time
 - **Responsive SVG Canvas**: The map automatically scales to fit your screen or container
+- **Robust Error Handling**: The app warns you if your settings are too restrictive for map generation

 ## Technologies Used